dcastl2/prog-lang/info/syllabus.rst

 **Experience**.
-You need to have taken the prerequisites for this course, and have mastered the material, regardless of what grade you earned or your learning experiences in the prerequisite courses.
+You need to have taken the prerequisites for this course, and have mastered the material, regardless of what grade you earned or your particular experiences in the prerequisite courses.